Forecasting the Future with Yesterday's Climate: Temperature Bias in AI Weather and Climate Models: Data and Models

 \subsection{ACE2}

 ACE2 is an atmosphere-only AI climate model designed to produce stable $\sim\!100$-year simulations of Earth's climate, capturing atmospheric variability, global temperature trends, and tropical phenomena like the Madden Julian Oscillation and El Niño Southern Oscillation \cite{WattMeyer2025}.
 ACE2 similarly uses an SFNO architecture, a 6-hour autoregressive structure, and is trained on ERA5 data from 1940–1995, 2011–2019, and 2021-2022.
 Unlike FourCastNet, ACE2 includes specific CO$_2$ forcing from the Climate Model Intercomparison Project – Phase 6 \cite{gmd-10-2057-2017} and NOAA Global Monitoring Laboratory \cite{NOAA_CO2}.
 We generate a 5-member ensemble of daily surface temperatures from 1940-2020.
 The first ensemble member is generated by running the model with January 1940 initial conditions from ERA5.
 For each subsequent ensemble member, we initialize the model using the day-1 forecast from the previous ensemble member as its initial condition.
+All ensemble members use the same sea surface temperature and CO$_2$ forcings and differ only in their initializations.
 We then compute the daily mean temperature for each ensemble member, and extract data between 1996-2010.
+While none of these years are within ACE2's training data, we do include 1996-2000, which are in the validation set.
+We find, including or excluding these years has minimal impact on the global bias (-.33 K compared to -.35 K).
 We chose this earlier period, rather than the 2020-2025 time range we use for the weather models, as ACE2 includes training data up through 2022.
 Nontheless, as with the weather models, 1996-2010 is still 25-30 years more modern than the average training year ($\sim1975$).